-Arts + Public Life and the Center for the Study of Race, Politics & Culture, with support from the Joyce Foundation, annually award a 10-month, project-based residency.
-The residency is awarded to outstanding Chicago-based, non-matriculating artists nominated for consideration by a jury of their peers.
+Arts + Public Life and the Center for the Study of Race, Politics & Culture annually support a 10-month research- and project-based residency for outstanding Chicago-based, non-matriculating artists and collaboratives.
+Meet the 2016 Artists-in-Residence >>

+Residents selected for the program will explore ways in which their work can impact campus, community, and city alike.
 In selecting the resident, preference is given to artistic practices that:

 - Examine themes relevant to South Side communities both on and off campus

-- Encourage open, on-going, and active community participation in culture-based collective transformation and change
+- Encourage open, ongoing, and active community participation in culture-based collective transformation and change

 - Engage issues of race and ethnicity, including, but not limited to, questions of discrimination, anti-racism, and institutional manifestations